A Fistful of Bitcoin

 The chorus lyric, "sleep comes so naturally / such is evil's banality" is a reference to Hannah Arendt's notion of the "banality of evil".
 In other words, it is not necessary to be a monster or psychopath to commit evil acts - such acts can occur by mindlessly carrying out a task, such as the currently popular anti-woke agenda.

-Performed live at the national finale of the Local Heroes competition in Germany, it contributed to us winning "best live performance" and the public vote prize.
+Performed live at the national finale of the Local Heroes competition in Germany, it contributed to the band winning "best live performance" and the public vote prize.

 Our Debut Album!